-The air quality program is located in ADEC's Division of Air Quality.
-The air program, designed to protect the public from the adverse effects of air pollution, is divided into three programs: Air Permits; Air Non-Point & Mobile Sources; and Monitoring & Quality Assurance Program.
+ADEC's Division of Air Quality works to protect the public from the adverse health effects of air pollution and is divided into three programs: Air Permits Program; Air Non-Point & Mobile Source Program; and Monitoring & Quality Assurance Program.

-The Air Permits program issues both construction and operating permits from offices in Anchorage and Juneau.
-A part of the Air Permits program focuses on compliance assurance with an enforcement program centered in Fairbanks.
-A program and regulation development team, located in Juneau, is also part of the Air Permits program.
+The Air Permits Program issues both construction and operating permits from offices in Anchorage and Juneau.
+The Air Permits Program also focuses on compliance assurance with an enforcement program located in Fairbanks, and a regulation development team located in Juneau.

-The Air Non-Point & Mobile Sources program consists of two sections: mobile sources and area source pollutants.
+The Air Non-Point & Mobile Source Program consists of two sections: mobile sources and area source pollutants.
 The mobile sources section is centered in Anchorage, with staff also located in Fairbanks.
-The mobile sources section is responsible for implementation of mobile source air pollution programs such as the Inspection and Maintenance (I/M) program and low-sulfur diesel requirements.
+The mobile sources section is responsible for implementation of mobile source air pollution programs such as the Inspection and

+Maintenance (I/M) program and low-sulfur diesel requirements.
 The area source pollutants group is centered in Juneau, with staff also located in Fairbanks, and is responsible for development of the State Air Quality Control Plan, the state implementation plan (SIP), and air quality regulations such as I/M and conformity regulations.

 The Monitoring and Quality Assurance Program is centered in Anchorage, with staff also in Juneau and is responsible for air monitoring projects that measure the actual concentrations of carbon monoxide, particulate matter, sulfur dioxide, nitrogen oxides, ozone, lead, or other meteorological parameters.
-The monitoring programs's Juneau laboratory assists in operation and maintenance of a statewide monitoring network and assists in special monitoring projects.
+The monitoring program's Juneau laboratory assists in operation and maintenance of a statewide monitoring network and assists in special monitoring projects.